RussellAbraham/lotide/README.md

   - `array` (Array): The input array.
   - `callback` (Function): The callback function to apply to each element.
 - Returns: An array of the results after applying the callback function to each element.

+### `middle(array)`

+- Description: Returns the middle element(s) of an array.
+- Parameters:
+  - `array` (Array): The array to query.
+- Returns: The middle element(s) of the array.
+If the array has an odd length, returns a single-element array with the middle element.
+If the array has an even length, returns a two-element array with the two middle elements.
+If the array has two or fewer elements, returns an empty array.

 ### `tail(array)`